FreeCAD/FreeCAD/src/3rdParty/libkdtree/README.md

 orbitz, quix, Erwin, pwned, wcstok, dasOp, Chaku, Adrinael, The_Vulture, and LIM2 (if I left anyone out, let me know).
-Finally, I thank the Artificial Intelligence Laboratory of the University of Zurich, Dr. Peter Eggenberger, and Gabriel Gomez for giving me the opportunity to write this stuff.
+Finally, I thank the Artificial Intelligence Laboratory of the University of Zurich, Dr. Peter Eggenberger, and Gabriel Gómez for giving me the opportunity to write this stuff.

 Since libkdtree++ makes an effort to stay as close as possible to the feel of a STL container, concepts and inspiration was gained from the SGI C++